 Most of us remember our first day at school, so here are a few tips to ensure it goes smoothly for you and your child.

 Many schools have an Open Day where children can visit the school before September.
 They meet the teacher and new classmates.
-Your child may have already done this and if not be sure to visit the School in advance of the ‘big day’.
+Your child may have already done this but due to COVID this is unlikely so, if not, be sure to visit the grounds of the school in advance of the ‘big day’.
 If you know someone else starting, arrange to meet parent and child in the park before September.
 Then your child arrives at the school yard to a familiar face and perhaps someone to sit with.
-When I did this with my last child, she ran in with her friend and I was told to leave!
+I did this with my child and she asked me to leave!

 However, I did not handle my eldest child’s first Montessori day as well.
 Her anxiety and my nervousness made it more difficult.
 Looking back I can see that the teacher was experienced and needed an opportunity to settle her without my presence.
 The longer we delay the more the anxious the child can become.
 Most children settle quickly.
 Learn from my mistake and know when to leave, timing is crucial!
 Children can pick up your anxieties.
 Teachers say it’s often the parent’s anxiety that makes things worse!